dilpills/javascript-prep-0223-code-solutions/prep-javascript-arrays/prep-javascript-arrays-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is the principal use of arrays?
+An array is a special variable, which can hold more than one value:

-- Describe the syntax (structure) of array-literals in JavaScript.
+- Describe the syntax (structure) of array-literals in JavaScript. const "variable" = ["item1", "item2", "item3"]
+many values under single name

-- What number represents the **first** index of an array?
+- What number represents the **first** index of an array? array[0]

-- How can you access the last element of an array?
+- How can you access the last element of an array? array[array.length-1]
 ## Notes

 All student notes should be written here.